 Heyman accompanied Punk to the ring every match and both were a close unit.
 With a match set to settle the feud between John Cena and Punk at Hell in a Cell, Cena got injured.
 John Cena picked his own replacement, who would be the undefeated Ryback.
 Inside the cell, Punk handed Ryback his first loss thanks to referee Brad Maddox helping Punk.

-At Survivor Series, he was booked in another triple threat match but overcame the odds once again, this time thanks to the Shield making their debut.
+At Survivor Series, he was booked in another triple threat match.
+He overcame the odds once again.
+This time thanks to the Shield making their debut.
 As CM Punk headed to the Royal Rumble to face the Rock, he became the longest WWE Champion of the last 25 years.
-But his reign was due to come to an end and at Royal Rumble, he lost to The Rock who became the new champion.
+But his reign was due to come to an end and at Royal Rumble.
+He lost to The Rock who became the new champion.
 Punk reign lasted 434 days and is considered one of the greatest championship runs in WWE history.

 Unsuccessful in his rematch at Elimination Chamber, Punk challenged The Undertaker at WrestleMania.
 Punk promised to break the WrestleMania streak of The Undertaker, even using mind games of the late Paul Barer to try and get The Undertaker disqualified in their match.